Xinyuan-yang/MycRacklet/doc/dev-docs/source/interface_law.rst

 Regularized Formulation
 ^^^^^^^^^^^^^^^^^^^^^^^

 This formulation is a generic N-shape friction law, as suggested by experimental observations (Bar-Sinai 2014).
-The steady-state friction is strenghtening at low and high velocities, and has a velocity-weakening branch at intermediate velocities.
+The steady-state friction is strenghtening at low and high velocities, and has a velocity-weakening branch at intermediate velocities, as observed for many materials in `Bar-Sinai et al. (2014) <https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1002/2013JB010586>`_

 .. math::
    f(v,\phi) = \left( 1 + b \log \left(1+ \frac{\phi}{\phi_*} \right) \right) \left( \frac{f_0}{  \sqrt{\left(  1+v_0^2 / v^2 \right)} } + a \log \left( 1+\frac{v}{v_*} \right) \right)